The benefits of berries

 Fibre for weight loss and gut health

-Berries are also high in fibre which supports healthy weight management because fibre helps us stay fuller for longer.
-When we eat a higher fibre diet, we may absorb fewer calories in our diet.
+Another one of the benefit of berries, is that they are also high in fibre which supports healthy weight management.
+This is because fibre helps us stay fuller for longer.
+And when we eat a higher fibre diet, we may absorb fewer calories in our diet.

 The fibre in berries may help us maintain and develop a healthy gut microbiome as well.
 The beneficial bacterial feed on fibre in our food so we need a varied diet to help keep the microbes happy.